The Moringa Tree is Empowering Families

-In the photo, the container on the left is drinking water from a well in Kashaguru, Tanzania.
+The photo above is from one of our demonstrations in Kashaguru, Tanzania.
+The container on the left is drinking water from a local well.
 The water in the container on the right was drawn from the same well at the same time, but has been treated with moringa seed powder.
 It took less than two hours to complete this treatment.
 Normally, it will take anywhere from two to twenty-four hours to complete the treatment.

-Moringa Trees contribute to the economic health and vitality of families and entire communities.
-When moringa gains value in a community, it naturally becomes a commodity that can be sold in the local market providing additional family income.
+In addition, when moringa gains value in a community, it naturally becomes a commodity that can be sold in the local market providing additional family income.

-- Shoes and clothing
+Shoes and clothing

-- And much more!
+And much more!

 Moringa products include:

 Dried leaf powder

-- Seed powder (for water purification)
+Seed powder (for water treatment)

-- Oil (highly nutritious oil from seeds for cooking, light machine, cosmetics)
+Oil (highly nutritious oil from seeds for cooking, light machine, cosmetics)

-- Animal feed – branches, leaf powder and seed cake (remaining after pressing for oil)
+Animal feed – branches, leaf powder, and seed cake (remaining after pressing for oil)